rolandfung/file-browser/task_planning.md

 - Performance testing with large datasets
 - Keyboard navigation and accessibility

-### Technical requirements
+### Technical Notes

 - FileNode: interface representing a file or directory with properties like id, name, type, path, parentPath, level, size, created, modified, and optional extension.
 - DirectoryStructure: object mapping directory paths to FileNode objects for quick lookup (not used as we're simply concerned about the paths).
-- FileSystem:
+- FileSystem/FileSystemView:
-  - structure containing arrays of files and directories, total item count, and a DirectoryStructure for efficient access.
+  - Stores file information in a simple array, and a map of file paths to the file array indices
-  - Contains methods for manipulating the file system (create, remove, move, search)
+  - Contains methods for manipulating the file system (create, remove, move, search).
+Creation and removal operations are constant time O(1) due to the use of a storage array and map for index lookup.
-  - Extends EventTarget to notify view of changes, and view can subscribe to changes in certain directories (stretch goal).
+  - Extends EventTarget to notify view of changes to which directories are being added to or removed from.
+    - FileSystemView only needs to re-render if the current contextPath (the directory being viewed) is a parent of any of the paths being added to or removed from, as indicated by the details of the event.
+    - This approach was chosen over a more "React-centric" way of state management using React built-ins like `useState`, `useSelector`, or Redux, because the slice of state we are listening to can _change_ as we navigate through the directories.